 Avoid or limit intake of unhealthy foods and opt for a well-balanced diet rich in fruits, vegetables, Omega-3 fatty acids.

-Myths About Bipolar Disorder
+What are the Myths About Bipolar Disorder?

 Although bipolar disorder is common, it is still associated with numerous misconceptions.
 These myths prevent us from understanding this condition properly and they can hinder your treatment.
 Here are the most common myths and misconceptions about bipolar disorder.